 Can we read the label?

-Can we make that at home?
+Can we make that at home but without the nuts?

-The last question is one that I simply cannot deny him.
-If my sweet boy sees something that everyone around him can enjoy but he cannot, I have to at least make an attempt to re-create it at home.
+That last question is one that I simply cannot deny him.
+If my sweet boy sees something that everyone around him can enjoy but he can not, I have to at least make an attempt to re-create it at home.
 The process of re-creating the texture or similar flavors that peanuts/tree nuts impart on food is not always as easy as it sounds–sometimes it takes awhile.
 Oh, and if I’m really going to make Son #2 happy, whatever I am attempting to replicate needs to look exactly like whatever it was that he saw.

 I guess I should thank Son #2 for being the catalyst that really got me experimenting in the kitchen.
 Thanks, B!